fuzzygroup/blog/_posts/2020-02-21-great-rust-libraries-tools.md

 * [http://eradman.com/entrproject/](http://eradman.com/entrproject/)  -- A filesystem watcher built on top of Rust; possible alternative.
 * [https://github.com/watchexec/watchexec](http://eradman.com/entrproject/) -- Another filesystem watcher built on top of Rust; possible alternative.
 * [https://github.com/spacejam/sled](https://github.com/spacejam/sled) -- An embedded database built in Rust
+* [https://github.com/bastion-rs/bastion](https://github.com/bastion-rs/bastion) -- Seemingly an Erlang like distributed runtime; fascinating AF if it is true

 One of the reasons you use Rust is performance and the metrics on Sled are pretty impressive: